Akshay-Hegde/offline-webapps/README.md

 // Or by using .ononline and .onoffline on document or body document.body.ononline = () => console.log('online')
 document.body.onoffline = () => console.log('offline')

+// From a worker
+self.addEventListener('offline', e => self.postMessage('offline'), false)
+self.addEventListener('online', e => self.postMessage('online'), false)
 ```

+### Tricky parts

+1. It seems that the events are not triggered in the worker on Chrome (tested on Mac on versions 47 and Chrome Canary v49).
+Events works fine on Safari and Firefox.
+2. `.ononline` and `.onoffline` properties can't be used on `window`, from [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Document/ononline): "**Note:** using `window.ononline` or `window.onoffline` will not work for compatibility reasons."

 ### Demo